Families Unite!

 NOT INCLUDED:

-Plane ticket is purchased separately into San Pedro Sula (SAP) ($500-600 round-trip) We will arrange flights together on United Airlines.
+Plane ticket is purchased separately to the San Pedro Sula Airport (SAP).
+We will arrange flights together on United Airlines.

 Optional shopping, snacks, or extra drinks/alcohol